BlueBrain/diameter-synthesis/README.md

 - `diameter-checks`: run the diameter-check code (bluepymm) on the biological and sampled cells
 - `diameter_types`: cluster mtypes using distributions of surface areas (uses two privates repositories a the moment)
-- `extract_morphometrics`: from bio and sample cells, extracts and plot distribution of surface aread and diameter as a function of branch order and path lengths
+- `extract_morphometrics`: from bio and sample cells, extracts and plot distribution of surface area and diameter as a function of branch order and path lengths
 - `extract_morphologies`: from a cell release, find the ones that can be run through diameter-check
 - `plot_morphologies`: plot all morphologies in mtype folders